 - to promote not less than 16 hours of lectures or their equivalent per academic year

-Applications for the title are considered annually in September by the Appointments Committee of the Faculty of Clinical Medicine.
+Applications for the title are considered annually in September by the Selection Committee of the Faculty of Clinical Medicine.
 Prospective applicants should already be making and be able to demonstrate the required contribution to teaching.

 In the case of applications based wholly or in part on clinical medical student teaching, prospective applicants should review the undergraduate Clinical Course information published on the Clinical School website at http://www.medschl.cam.ac.uk/education/courses.

 In the case of applications based wholly or in part on the teaching of Graduate Students, prospective applicants should familiarise themselves with the materials published on the website of the Graduate School of Life Sciences (http://www.gradschl.lifesci.cam.ac.uk/).

 Applicants should have undertaken Equality and Diversity training (either through the University or the NHS) within the last three years.
 Applicants teaching clinical students would normally be expected to have completed as a minimum the Addenbrooke’s Training the Trainers course and the Education Supervisor Programme, or equivalent courses elsewhere.